 small roof garden 40m²

 Although the private homes of Highfields Grove feature conventional, brown brickwork, their interiors are modern, and this rooftop garden required updating to fuse with our clients' contemporary mindset.
 The garden's square outline felt distinctly static, where we sought to add movement, and delineate greater sense of space.
 The deck generates spatial depth, angled towards a Paperbark maple – the sculptural tree blends beautifully into its woodland in texture, deciduousness and seasonal diversity, forming an architectural focal point.
-Living and working within North London's verdant landscapes, we often seek to elevate foliar qualities across Hampstead rooftops and Primrose Hill outdoor spaces to accentuate their authentic, natural backdrops.
+Living and working within North London's verdant landscapes, we often seek to elevate foliar qualities across Hampstead rooftops and Primrose Hill patio gardens to accentuate their authentic, natural backdrops.

 Floating Roof garden

 A five-step, spacious staircase leads down into the cosily west-facing small roof garden, creating an elegant, natural transition, constructed in floating sandstones which hover a powder-coated steel frame.
 The 1.5-metre-long buff treads produce ergonomic effectiveness within a streamlined detail design, emitting a warm glow below, while a linear LED strip light demarcates the deck's layout, distinguishing the stone and wood sections.
 Custom-made troughs and tree planters feature a floating shadow gap beneath, achieved by specifying integral plinths or suspending the units onto polymer discs.
 We continually extend this original signature detail in every roof terrace design we develop, to merge distinct, compositional nuances with augmented drainage methods, amid a dynamic shadows and light interplay.

 A hardwood screen surrounds the roof garden, adding safety and a sense of enclosure above existent low parapet walls.
 The Balau wood is further detailed in a built-in barbecue design, where a sizeable gas rotisserie, slate worktop and stainless steel detailing are integrated seamlessly alongside a recessed herb garden which provides handy culinary foliage.
 Set within a lush woodland enclave, the small roof garden is immersed in morning sunbeams, contrasted by afternoon shade – a complete microclimate which sustains a broad planting spectrum.
 A Harlequin glorybower infuses heady fragrance in late summer, while a scented Wintersweet is highly valued during the colder months, juxtaposed with Eatsern redbud cultivars.

 Maple tree Charisma